 Start slow when offering that first bottle.
 The first time you offer a bottle, make it an appetizer.
 Put half an ounce to one ounce in the bottle.

 After seeing what your baby thinks of bottle feeding you can finish the feeding at the breast.

 The reason for this advice is if your little one takes one look at that bottle, clamps his mouth shut and looks at you like you’ve lost your mind, then you won’t have to throw away large amounts of your precious breastmilk.

-If this was your baby’s response, continue to offer small amounts until he is willingly taking the bottle.
+If your baby refuses the bottle you should continue to offer small amounts until he is willingly taking it.

 If your baby enthusiastically took the bottle, go ahead and offer a full feeding the next time you want to do a bottle feeding.

 For a bottle that is in place of a breastfeeding session between 2 and 5 ounces is average.
 You’re probably thinking, well, that’s a huge range!

 How much is a full feeding will depend on different factors.

 - How much does your baby weigh?

 - How often does your baby eat?